shhuangcoder/MoRe/README.md

 ```
 python Qwen_pairwise_reasoning.py
 ```
-note: Since the inference for each query is independent, if you have multiple GPUs, you can divide the test set into N groups by setting the start_index and end_index parameters in the code, and perform inference in parallel to reduce the overall runtime.
+Note: Since the inference for each query is independent, if you have multiple GPUs, you can divide the test set into N groups by setting the start_index and end_index parameters in the code, and perform inference in parallel to reduce the overall runtime.

 Like:
 ```